briodan/Thermostat_scheduler/README.md

     - avoids flapping for dual heat/cool systems - by default the min values are 0.5 degrees
     - allows medium term temperature adjustement by increasing the offsets
 - using the tolerances means the thermostat will never reach the target temperature it will be at most 0.5 degrees cooler/warmer
+- tolerances will be different between C and F
+    - when configured in C range is 0.5 to 5 C
+    - when configured in F range is 0.5 to 10 F - **Need some feedback if this is approprite from people using this in F**

 **Adjusted Cool and Heat Temeprature**
 - These entities are used to display in a dashboard the true target temperatures after tolerances are applied